rcmorano/docker-autocommit/README.md

 # Introducing 'docker-autocommit'

-[docker-autocommit](http://github.com/not-ready-yet) is a PoC (Proof Of Concept) developed in pure 'bash' that sets my workflow.
+'docker-autocommit' is a PoC (Proof Of Concept) developed in pure 'bash' that sets my workflow.

 It just spawns an interactive 'bash' shell on a given 'docker' "image:tag" and starts to monitor its '.bash_history' which is configured to inmediately write commands to disk.
 They are written once they have exited, wether exited _zero_ or not!